ebourg/jsign/README.md

 Changes
 =======

+Version 1.4 (in development)
+* Upgraded BouncyCastle to 1.54 (contributed by Markus Kilås)

 Version 1.3, 2016-08-04
 * The command line tool now supports HTTP proxies (contributed by Michael Szediwy)
 * RFC 3161 timestamping services are now supported (contributed by Florent Daigniere)